yanisaspic/scEVE/README.md

 - `./run/get_synthetic.R` is ran to analyze one of 600 synthetic datasets.
 - `./run/get_similarity.R` is ran to measure the similarity between clustering results on 150 specific datasets.

+# Producing our results
+Because of the large number of datasets, we recommend the use of a computer cluster to produce our results.

 ## 1. Installing the dependencies.
 The dependencies and their respective versions are summarized at the end of the README.
 They can be installed automatically by running the script `install_requirements.R`.